What skills are developed in social-emotional learning?

 Hamish & Milo programme to support this specific area

-• Realtionship building throughout the duration of all of the programmes
+• Relationship building throughout the duration of all the programmes

 • Sock puppet pets